Information for hospital visitors

 The hospital may find it necessary to restrict visitation of a specific person or limit the duration of visits and/or the number of visitors under certain circumstances.

 In general, visitors are encouraged to visit between 6:00 am to 8:30 pm.
 For the comfort of patients and visitors, it is recommended that only two persons visit at one time.
 In most cases and with patient approval, one responsible adult (18 years or older) will be allowed to stay overnight.

 Visitation policies are subject to change.
 Additional rules for visitation are listed below.
 Please call 850-416-7000 for the latest information.

 Distancing, masks and hand washing

 We continue to prevent overcrowding in waiting rooms.
-Chairs in waiting rooms are spaced at least 6 feet apart.
 In some locations, there will be signs for restricted seating.
-All other waiting areas will be closed to visitors.
-Cafeterias also follow social distancing guidelines.

 Anyone over 6 years of age will be required to wear a mask that covers your nose and mouth at all times—including in patient’s rooms, regardless of COVID-19 vaccine status.
 Please bring your own mask or one will be provided.